acquia/blt/docs/install/tooling.rst

 -------

-Although you can host an Acquia BLT project in *any* Drupal-compatible hosting environment, specific support is provided for both Acquia Cloud and Acquia Cloud Site Factory with the following services:
+Although you can host an Acquia BLT project in *any* Drupal-compatible hosting environment, specific support is provided for both Cloud Platform and Site Factory with the following services:

 -  Providing Cloud hooks.
 -  Providing Acquia-specific default configuration in ``settings.php``.
--  Structuring project directories to match Acquia Cloud repository's default structure.
+-  Structuring project directories to match Cloud Platform repository's default structure.